itsDigvijaysing/What-I-Learned/Salesforce/Dev/SF Dev Notes.md

 ---

+## Local Properties & Data Binding

+- In Lightning component each component is class.
+- Class contains properties and methods.
+- Properties are variable to store data can be of type (undefined, number, string, objects, boolean, array/list).
+- The properties are avaiable inside class only & to which you can't access outside the class are called Local properties.

+---

+## Debug

+The Apex Replay Debugger can be used with all unmanaged code in all orgs.
+It works with Apex classes, triggers, anonymous Apex, and log files.
+This is an easy-to-use debugger that fits the majority of debugging use cases  .

+Apex Replay Debugger is a free tool that allows you to debug your Apex code by inspecting debug logs using Visual Studio Code as the client.
+Running the replay debugger gives you the same features you expect from other debuggers.
+You can view variables, set breakpoints, and hover over variables to see their current value.

+Checkpoints are similar to breakpoints in that they reveal a lot of detailed execution information about a line of code.
+They just don’t stop execution on that line.

+---

+## Salesforce Developer Experience (SFDX)

+**Scratch Org** : It's source driven and disposable deployment of SF code and metadata.
+Scratch orgs are driven by source, sandboxes are copies of Production.
+They do not replace sandboxes.

+**Dev Hub** : It is the main salesforce org that you will use to create and manage your scracth orgs.
+(Like Developer Org)

+---

 ## Salesforce Best Practices

 - Create a code with mindset of using it for Bulk of data, so the code should be able to handle multiple record at once effectivery.